NaturalHistoryMuseum/ckanext-userdatasets/README.md

   package/resource update/create/delete authorization functions, and package_create/update actions.

 **Warning: This plugin modifies CKAN's permission system.
-The current implementation cannot be considered fully safe and should only be used AT YOUR OWN RISK in a trusted environment**
+The current implementation cannot be considered fully safe and should only be used AT YOUR OWN RISK in a trusted environment.
+Ensure you run the tests with your plugins enabled.**

 Compatibility
 -------------

 - v0.1 for CKAN 2.2

 Configuration
 -------------